 Professor Martin said:

 “Interleukins play a key role in regulating our immune system in response to bacterial and fungal infections.
 However, interleukin-37 has long remained an enigma, as it is not found in mammals such as mice.
-This has presented a major hurdle to understanding what it does, much of what we know about the human immune system was first discovered in model organisms whose biological makeup is similar to our own. »
+This has presented a major hurdle to understanding what it does, much of what we know regarding the human immune system was first discovered in model organisms whose biological makeup is similar to our own. »

 Prior to the new study, interleukin-37 was thought to have immunosuppressive functions, but exactly how it quenches inflammation has been hotly debated.
 However, Trinity scientists now report that when activated in the right way, interleukin-37 displays potent pro-inflammatory activity.